Michel Hazanavicius wins directing Oscar for "The Artist"

 Hazanavicius, who was largely unknown in the United States before "The Artist," beat a pair of Hollywood heavyweights in best director nominees Martin Scorsese and Woody Allen.

-As it happens, both of those filmmakers were nominated for films set in France, as the European country's movie industry enjoyed a breakthrough year at the Oscars.
+As it happens, both of those filmmakers were nominated for films set in France, as the European country's movie industry enjoyed a breathrough year at the Oscars.

 Prior to "The Artist," Hazanavicius' work in film and television was mostly confined to the French market.
 He began directing commercials for French television during the 1990s before making his first feature-length movie, "Mes Amis," which starred his brother Serge.